aydanh2005/cloud-programming-project/README.md

 # Cloud Programming Project – Hosting a Webpage on AWS

 This project demonstrates the deployment of a simple webpage on AWS using Terraform as an Infrastructure as Code (IaC) tool.
-It was developed for the IU portfolio assignment in the Cloud Programming module.
+It was developed as part of the IU portfolio assignment for the Cloud Programming module.

 ---